Welcome!

 Full-Service Nanny Tax Preparation for Household Employers

-Breedlove & Associates (1-888-273-3356) is GreatAupair’s U.S. partner, the nation’s leader in household employment tax and payroll services.
+Breedlove & Associates (1-888-273-3356) is GreatAuPair’s U.S. partner, the nation’s leader in household employment tax and payroll services.
 Their comprehensive and affordable “nanny tax” service has eliminated paperwork, minimized legal risk, maximized tax breaks, and generally made life easier for more than 16,000 families across the U.S. since 1992.
 Breedlove & Associates can help you:

-NannyTax is GreatAupair’s U.K. nanny tax partner that provides an efficient, inexpensive payroll service for an annual subscription fee.
+NannyTax is GreatAuPair’s U.K. nanny tax partner that provides an efficient, inexpensive payroll service for an annual subscription fee.

 NannyTax will help you: